DarianHamel/Full-Stack-Flush/README.md

 ## User Stories
 Each user story will have a number at the end that indicates which feature it relates to.

+### 1. Card Games
-As a logged-in user, I want to be able to play my favourite gambling card games so that I can have fun and enjoy my free time.
-(1)
+* "As a logged-in user, I want to be able to play my favourite gambling card games so that I can have fun and enjoy my free time."
+Time Estimate:
+* "As a logged-in user, I want to receive notifications if I need to input more money into my account before I place my bet."
+Time Estimate:

+### 2. User Accounts
+* "As a new user, I want to be able to create a new account and access the whole web application."
+Time Estimate:
-As a logged-out user, I want to be able to log in to my account so that I can access my user profile and find fun gambling games to play (2)
+* "As a logged-out user, I want to be able to log in to my account so that I can access my user profile and find fun gambling games to play."
+Time Estimate:
+* "As a logged-in user, I want to be able to log out of my account whenever I want to."
+Time Estimate:
+* "As a logged-in user, I want to be able to access any games that are present anytime I want."
+Time Estimate:
+* "As a logged-in user, I want to be able to access put money into my account."
+Time Estimate:
+* "As a logged-in user, I want to be able to see my basic personal information like username and email."
+Time Estimate:
+* "As a logged-in user, I want to be able to change my basic information like email and card information but not my username."
+Time estimate:

+### 3. User Stats
+* "As a logged-in user, I want to be able to view my win-to-loss ratio."
+Time Estimate:
-As a logged-in user, I want to be able to view my user profile so that I can see different information related to my account, such as my username, email, gambling stats, and transaction history.
-(3)
+* "As a logged-in user, I want to be able to view my transaction history."
+Time Estiamte:

+### 4. Teaching Fundamentals
-As a user that is new to gambling, I want to be able to find tutorials or lessons related to the games on the website so that I can learn how to properly play them.
-(4)
+* "As a user that is new to gambling, I want to be able to find tutorials or lessons related to the games on the website so that I can learn how to properly play them."
+Time Estimate:

+### 5. Leaderboard
-As a logged-in user, I want to be able to view a leaderboard that compares my win/loss ratio against everyone else's so that I can see how well I am doing compared to others.
-(5)
+* "As a logged-in user, I want to be able to view a leaderboard that compares my win/loss ratio against everyone else's so that I can see how well I am doing compared to others."
+Time Estimate:

+### 6. Roulette
-As a logged-in user, I want to be able to play roulette so that I can have fun playing one of my favourite gambling games, and also because I do not enjoy card games.
-(6)
+* "As a logged-in user, I want to be able to play roulette so that I can have fun playing one of my favourite gambling games, and also because I do not enjoy card games."
+Time Estimate:

+### 7. Slots

+### 8. Time Limit Reminders ?
-As a user, I want to receive warnings, reminders, and useful facts about the dangers of online gambling so that I can be aware and educated about the issues surrounding gambling addictions, and also so that I can be sure I am gambling responsibly.
-(7)
+* "As a user, I want to receive warnings, reminders, and useful facts about the dangers of online gambling so that I can be aware and educated about the issues surrounding gambling addictions, and also so that I can be sure I am gambling responsibly."
+Time Estimate: